henkmollema/henkmollema.github.io/_posts/2016-01-06-advanced-options-configuration-in-asp.net-5.md

 title: Advanced options configuration in ASP.NET 5
 ---

 ASP.NET 5 comes with a completely new [Options framework](https://github.com/aspnet/Options) for accessing and configuration POCO settings.
-There are a few ways to configure the options and I'ld like to elaborate on some more advanced features.
+There are a few ways to configure the options and I'd like to elaborate on some more advanced features.

 ## Component settings
 When building a component-based system, these components probably have some settings.
 We define a component called `ConsoleWriter` implementing the `IConsoleWriter` interface: